reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ### E1011

-This error is returned when no cost objective specified (at the moment, only `minimize-cost` supported):
+`Missing cost objective` error is returned when no cost objective specified (at the moment, only `minimize-cost` supported):

 ```json
 {